Hughes InvestmentsELEVATE UPSTATE Grants Initiative

 An annual grant program that provides initial funding for community-based programs that promote vibrancy

 Ten at the Top, through a funding commitment from Phil Hughes and Hughes Investments Inc., has established the Hughes Investments Vibrancy Initiative: ELEVATE UPSTATE Grants.
 The purpose of the ELEVATE UPSTATE Grants is to identify and provide initial funding support for community-based programs that promote community and economic vibrancy in local areas across the Upstate.
-The initiative will award two grants annually up to $5,000 each (total of $10,000 per year) to entities including neighborhood associations, civic- or community-based organizations, non-profit organizations or local governments that are committed to developing and implementing programs designed to increase local vibrancy in communities within the Upstate.
+For the 2022 grant cycle, the initiative will award three grants of up to $5,000 each (total of $15,000) to entities including neighborhood associations, civic- or community-based organizations, non-profit organizations or local governments that are committed to developing and implementing programs designed to increase local vibrancy in communities within the Upstate.
+Two of the grants will be awarded using the same format and criteria as in past years.
+The third grant will be awarded for a project implemented at the new Bridgeway Station development in Mauldin, SC (more details on space and criteria below).

 HOW TO APPLY

-On Tuesday, June 1st, 2021 the application process for the Hughes Investments Elevate Upstate Grants officially opened.
-The deadline for interest forms is on Friday, August 13th, 2021.
-The deadline for full applications will be Friday, September 17th, 2021.
+On Wednesday, June 1st, 2022 the application process for the Hughes Investments Elevate Upstate Grants officially opens.
+The deadline for interest forms is on Friday, August 5th, 2022.
+The deadline for full applications will be Friday, September 16th, 2022.

-A Grant Workshop was held on July 14th.
-Here is a link to the Grant Overview provided by Dean Hybl of Ten at the Top.
-You also can view the PowerPoint presentation on applying for the Elevate Upstate Grant by three-time recipient Jonathan Irick of Main Street Laurens through this link.
+Additionally, you can also view the PowerPoint presentation on applying for the Elevate Upstate Grant by three-time recipient Jonathan Irick (MSARP, Executive Director) of Main Street Laurens through this link.

 If you have any questions, contact Dean Hybl at firstname.lastname@example.org or 864-283-0346.